grithin/php-route-rewrite/README.md

 -	`matcher` is the pattern string used for matching
 -	`path` is the token path that is being matched against
 -	`regexMatch` is the match array corresponding to preg_match($subject,$pattern,$match)
--	`stopRouting` is a flag attribute which, when set  to true, will stop the reading and executing of further routing rules